quora/pyanalyze/docs/type_evaluation.md

 ## Specification

+This section specifies how type evaluation works, without commentary.
+Discussion, with motivating use cases, is provided in the "Discussion" section below.
+The examples in this section are meant to clarify the semantics only.

 Type-evaluated functions may be declared both at runtime and in stub files, similar to the existing `@overload` mechanism.
 At runtime, the evaluated function must immediately precede the function implementation: